IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcapng.md

   is reserved for those systems in which this information is not available.

-* Timestamp (64 bits): two 32-bit unsigned values, in the same format as defined for timestamps in the Enhanced Packet Block ({{section_epb}}), using the 'if_tsresol' and 'if_tsoffset' values from the Interface Description Block specified by the Interface ID.
+* Timestamp (64 bits): two 32-bit unsigned integers, in the same format as defined for timestamps in the Enhanced Packet Block ({{section_epb}}), using the 'if_tsresol' and 'if_tsoffset' values from the Interface Description Block specified by the Interface ID.